caminosdeagua/project-map/README.md

 5. Repeat (4) for the display_Spanish.js file.

-6. Adjust any calculations that the new category ought to be included in in scripts.js.
+6. Adjust any calculations that the new category ought to be included in in scripts.js (sorry for all the numbers!!! =P).

 ## License